 Monitoring And Limiting User Access

-I’m an expert on WordPress security, and I’m here to discuss monitoring and limiting user access.
+I’m an expert on WordPress security and here to discuss monitoring and limiting user access.

 Monitoring user access is important for keeping track of suspicious activity on your site, while limiting user access helps ensure only authorized users have access to sensitive information.